Contents Page

 -

-Discovering a host of unexpected delights on a trans-Saharan route which, at first, was anything other than spectacular, but thankfully proved to be vastly different.
+Discovering a host of unexpected delights on a trans-Saharan route which, at first, was anything other than spectacular, but thankfully proved to be vastly different with some incredible and very beautiful scenery.

 -

-Scenic pictures of the unusual mountains of the Adrar Plateau, the flat plains of the escarpments and the discovery of the magical village of Terjit with all its charms.
-Photographic and factual coverage of Chinguetti's ancient buildings and their ongoing restoration work ... and much more.
+Scenic pictures of the unusual mountains of the Adrar Plateau, the flat plains of the escarpments and the discovery of the magical villages of Terjit and Chinguetti.

-A ten day dash from The Gambia through Senegal and into the Mauritanian Sahara Desert, attempting to find the town of Kiffa.
+A ten day dash from The Gambia through Sénégal and into the Mauritanian Sahara, attempting to find the town of Kiffa.

 Hair-raising night travel through the desert, on the trail of both the elusive and very exclusive Kiffa Bead and the ladies who have been producing these individually handmade powder glass beads for 100 years.
-Pictures of the landscapes and the treasures that were found in Mauritania.
+Pictures of the landscapes and the treasures that were found in Mauritania amongst the friendly and hospitable people there.

 The sometimes traumatic tales of a three week round-trip by bush taxi and bus through The Gambia, Senegal and Guinea Conakry to the fabled town of Djenné in the Dogon area of Mali.